RackPing/api_client_samples/java/examples/README.md

 # RackPing API 2.0 Client Sample Java Programs

 Longer Java sample programs that can be modified to write complex, multi-step programs that chain several REST calls.
 These programs demonstrate traditional (advanced) programming with JSON encoding and decoding, and comprehensive error handling, beyond basic scripting.
-For scripting examples, see the parent folder.
+For easy-to-use scripting examples, see the parent folder.

 ## Getting Started